 The Roadster, produced until 1963, continued to win hearts and cement the 300 SL’s place in automotive history.

-6. Racing Pedigree and Notable Wins
+6. Racing Pedigree and Notable Wins of this classic car

 This blend of racing success and road-going performance made the 300 SL an aspirational car for both race drivers and collectors alike.